 - Under Location, you can add your meeting location and address.
 Click “Add” to save your changes.

-- Use the search box or the filters option to view meeting options.
+- Click on the “Add Badge/Journey” link.
+Use the search box or the filter options to view meeting options.

 - Choose the meeting plans you want.
-Make sure if a badge has two meeting plans (part one and two) that you choose both meeting plans.
+Make sure if a badge has more than one meeting plan that you choose all that approve for earning that award.

 Combining Meetings on One Date